 A Look Ahead at Your Rights If You’ve Been Injured by Prilosec or Nexium

-If you have suffered a heart attack or kidney failure because of Prilosec or Nexium—or if your loved one has died—then it is important to take action right now.
+If you live in Kentucky and have suffered a heart attack or kidney failure because of Prilosec or Nexium—or if your loved one has died—then it is important to take action right now.
 You have nothing to lose, and you have much to potentially gain by learning more about your rights.
 The experienced legal team at Gray and White Law is available to you every day of the week and every hour of the day.
 Simply start a live chat with us now or call us at 888-450-4456 to learn more.